freebasic/fbfrog/readme.txt

   locations in case of nested macros.
 It'd be nice if the tkOops() functions could show the context of a token that caused an error as it appears in the tk buffer, and then where the token came from...
-- Error context output should expand/align TABs to 8 spaces based on column position from BOL as it would happen in the source file
 - Comments given to a TK_ID that is a macro call and will be expanded should be given to first non-whitespace token from the expansion, for example:
         // foo
         CALLCONV void f(void);
 - comments behind #define bodies should go to the #define not the body tokens

-- Improve FB parser to allow re-importing generated bindings, this could be used to amend bindings much more easily than re-making from scratch (which may require downloading many tarballs for different versions of the library), and it allows modifications made to the binding to be preserved...

 - libzip: zip_source_free() vs. enumconst ZIP_SOURCE_FREE,
           zip_stat_index() vs. #define ZIP_STAT_INDEX